Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 22 Juli 2025 11.04.10 UTC
+- WIB: Selasa, 22 Juli 2025 11.48.17 UTC
-- WITA: Selasa, 22 Juli 2025 12.04.10 UTC
+- WITA: Selasa, 22 Juli 2025 12.48.17 UTC
-- WIT: Selasa, 22 Juli 2025 13.04.10 UTC
+- WIT: Selasa, 22 Juli 2025 13.48.17 UTC

 Kutipan Inspiratif:
-"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."
+"The moral virtues, then, are produced in us neither by nature nor against nature.
+Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."

-Kategori: inspirational
+Kategori: nature